Hadas Kotek » Research

 This work focuses on the syntax, semantics, and processing behavior of most in subject position.
 We argue that most is ambiguous between a proportional reading, which can be paraphrased as ‘more than half,’ and a superlative reading, which is usually associated with the determiner the most.
 Evidence comes from an array of experiments and from judgment data.

 - Kotek, Hadas, Yasutada Sudo, and Martin Hackl.
 Many readings of Most (handout).
-Presentation at CLS 48.
+Presentation at Chicago Linguistic Society (CLS) 48.

 - Kotek, Hadas, Yasutada Sudo, Edwin Howard, and Martin Hackl.
 Three Readings of Most.
 Proceedings of Semantics and Linguistic Theory (SALT) 21, eds.
 Ashton, Neil, Anca Chereches and David Lutz, 353-372.